danielefdf/blip/README.md

 This tool allows you to interpret the data, given the reference CoBOL structure.

+### DRAFT: the tool is obviously meant to be used on mainframe, but the development took place mainly on windows.
+Mainframe usage needs to be tested.

 ## use of the tool

 For example, let's define the data and the reference CoBOL copy as follows.